Connor14/MinecraftServerProxy/README.md

 ## About

-I created this project so that I could run many Minecraft servers on one computer without needing to open a new port for each one.
+I created this project so I could run many Minecraft servers on one computer without needing to open a new port for each one.
 My end goal is to use this project to create a Minecraft server control panel that can be used to manage many Minecraft servers running in Docker (check out this awesome Docker image: https://github.com/itzg/docker-minecraft-server).

 **MinecraftServerProxy** is inspired by other projects such as https://github.com/Ktlo/MCSHub, https://github.com/handtruth/mcshub, and https://github.com/janispritzkau/minecraft-reverse-proxy (among others).